ariannamorettj/OC_log_viz/README.md

 # OC_log_viz
-Landing page per testare delle visualizzazioni relative ai dati di log in OC
+Landing page for testing JS visualizations about indexed records in OpenCitations and usage of OpenCitations services.

 ### References
 <ol>